 One of them is a Kurdish artist in 2012, lynched by a part of Turkey’s cultural and artistic environment.
 The crime scene is a gallery, and in this gallery, unlike Zofia, Elzbieta, and students, many people from Turkey's art scene watch without doing anything, just like in the classroom scene of Dekalog 8.
 The Kurdish artist is beaten by some members of the crowd incited by the owner of the gallery, which includes painters, sculptors, writers, photographers, and similar art environment members.
 This specific covert Kurdish hatred, covert fascism, and covert racism have wrapped around the control tower of the art environment like a spider, destroying the moral structure of the crowd under its guidance.
 Unlike the classroom in Poland, where they failed to recognize Tomek, they are fully aware of everything.
 Among them is a photographer, whom I trust most and believe has no tolerance for injustice.
 As the “Lynching” attempt unfolds step by step, unfortunately, this time the photographer replaces the black figure who expelled Tomek from the classroom in Dekalog 8.
 The film cracks once again, and when someone standing to the right of the photographer moves forward to stop the attack, the photographer silently pulls their hand back.
 The photographer’s right hand appears on stage for only four or five seconds, a duration similar to the exposure time of a camera’s aperture, and at that moment, everything in the gallery collapses completely, just like

-The control tower with a crow as its guide can no longer chart a course for the future.
-They have long accepted that history has ended and their gods are long dead.
-Nothing is visible through their viewfinders anymore.
-The codes for the future are not in Zofia’s bag.
-The codes for the future are in the bag that Tomek clutches tightly in his lap, and we Kurds, like all the world's others, know very well what is in that bag.
+The control tower, guided by crows, can no longer chart a course for the future.
+They have long accepted that history has come to the end, and their gods have already died.
+Nothing is visible through their vizors anymore.
+The codes of the future are not in Zofia's bag.
+The codes of the future are in the bag tightly held in Tomek's lap, and we Kurds, like all the world's others, know very well what is in that bag. — Nurettin Erkan GAZETE DUVAR Madison, Wisconsin, October 23, Friday 2020, USA